 Beyond the classroom, our department is proud to offer numerous experience-based learning opportunities in a diverse range of professional settings, including museums, academic publishing, research internships, and marketing.
 These opportunities allow students to apply their rich academic background in history to practical problem solving, thereby enhancing their future career goals and options.
 The experiential learning opportunities offered by the department bring a unique perspective to a History degree and ultimately provide an enriching and exciting curriculum.
-In 2020-21, while the raging pandemic makes placements difficult to pursue, we are thrilled to offer many outstanding remote learning opportunities.

 HIST 212: Experiential Learning in Historical Practice

+This word cloud was generated by our HIST 212 Winter 2021 interns while reflecting on the skills they gained throughout their internship experience.
 To learn more about our internship opportunities, check out the HIST 212: Experiential Learning in Historical Practice Blog.
 Each blog post is written by a HIST 212 student and showcases their research and project-based learning while participating in the Department of History's internship program.

 “I have been fortunate to have this opportunity that will leave me with so many valuable skills for my history degree and future endeavours.” - Sarah Lewis, HIST 212 Intern, The Queen’s Quarterly

 “When I became a history major, one of the first things I wanted to tell people was: history isn’t just about facts.
-It’s also stories, real stories about real places you live in now, and there’s a whole treasure trove of them.”
-Shelley Yu, HIST 212 Intern, Beyond Classrooms Kingston.
+It’s also stories, real stories about real places you live in now, and there’s a whole treasure trove of them.” - Shelley Yu, HIST 212 Intern, Beyond Classrooms Kingston.

 Note: We also accept HIST 212 applications where the student has arranged their own placement with a sponsoring organization.
 This organization does not have to be in Kingston and can be either a remote or in person assignment.
 If you have a placement in mind, or if you have secured a placement independently, please contact Jenn Lucas to determine whether the arrangement would qualify as a History 212 Internship.